lsst-dm/dmtn-234/index.rst

 For deployments using GitHub, UIDs and GIDs come from GitHub.
 A user private group with a GID matching that UID will be synthesized and added to the user's group membership.

-For deployments using a local identity management system, that system must provide the UIDs and GIDs for the user and their groups, either via LDAP or from an OpenID Connect ID token.
+For deployments using a local identity management system, that system must provide the UIDs and GIDs for the user and their groups via LDAP.

 For further details on UID and GID assignment, see :dmtn:`225`.